lendingarch/guides/protocol/README.md

 A guide for programming within version control.
 Inspired by https://github.com/thoughtbot/guides/blob/master/protocol/git/README.md

-Maintain a Repo
+Maintaing a Repo
 ---------------

 * Avoid including files in source control that are specific to your development machine or process.
+* Perform work in a feature branch.
 * Delete local and remote feature branches after merging.
-* Perform work in a feature branch.
 * Rebase frequently to incorporate upstream changes.
 * Use a [pull request] for code reviews.